When to Go to Portland, Oregon: Weather Guide by Season & Month

 Spring

 Looking for a city break without the crowds?
-If you don’t mind the risk of showers, spring could be the ideal time to visit Portland, OR.
-Spring is shoulder season, giving you the chance to snap up some great deals on accommodation and avoid the queues at the city’s top tourist attractions.
+If you don’t mind the risk of showers, we think spring could be the ideal time for you to visit Portland, OR.

 Japanese Garde in Spring

-Spring days in Portland often start rainy and clear up in the afternoon.
-If you plan your days well, you can avoid the rain and still tick off all the things you want to see in the city.
+As our spring travels to the Pacific Northwest often remind us, spring days in Portland often start rainy and clear up in the afternoon.
+If you plan your days well, though, you can avoid the rain and still tick off all the things you want to see in the city.

-One big bonus: Portland comes alive in spring with colorful azaleas and cherry trees blooming.
-Wander the parks and gardens and spot the famous roses that have given Portland its nickname, “City of Roses.”
+One big bonus: We love how Portland comes alive in spring with colorful azaleas and cherry trees blooming.
+We recommend wandering through the parks and gardens and spotting the famous roses that have given Portland its nickname, “City of Roses.”

 Summer

-Portland thrives in the summer, with dry days and warm temperatures.
-Make the most of glorious hikes at comfortable temperatures.
+Oh, yes, Portland thrives in the summer, with dry days and warm temperatures.
+This is our favorite time of year to make the most of glorious hikes at comfortable temperatures.

-With averages around 78°F and low humidity, summer is the perfect time to embrace the city’s outdoor culture.
+With averages around 78°F (26°C) and low humidity, we think summer is the perfect time to embrace the city’s outdoor culture.
 The summer is brimming with festivals and events, so you’ll be doing plenty of socializing al fresco.

 Sauvie Island Bridge in Summer

-With so much to do, you can expect the tourists to swarm to Portland at this time of year.
-Book your accommodation in advance and expect increased rates at the best hotels in Portland.
+With so much to do, expect the tourists to swarm to Portland at this time of year.
+We recommend booking your accommodation in advance and expect increased rates at our favorite hotels in Portland.
 Big events and crowds may make it take a little longer to get around, too.

-Long days with late sunsets are perfect for long summer nights on the terrace.
-Pack a light jacket, as the evenings can get a little chilly.
-Wear your favorite summer outfits, but remember that fewer buildings here have air conditioning than on average, so you might still need some layers.
+We love the long days with late sunsets; they’re perfect for long summer nights on the terrace.
+Wear your favorite summer outfits, but pack a light jacket, as the evenings can get a little chilly.

 Fall

-If you love the atmosphere of the fall, Portland might be the perfect city break.
-With 1.4 million trees in the city, you can expect a collage of autumnal tones and the crunch of leaves under your feet.
-The stunning foliage begins to change to vivid shades of red, orange, and purple.
+If you love the atmosphere of the fall, we think Portland might be the perfect autumn city break!
+With the 1.4 million trees in the city, we can’t get enough of the collage of autumnal tones and the crunch of leaves under our feet.
+The stunning fall foliage begins to change to vivid shades of red, orange, and purple.

 Portland Fall

-Summer may be over, but fall in Portland is still in full swing.
-It’s a top time for the city’s arts scene with booming theatres and galleries.
+Summer may be over, but Portland is still in full swing in fall.
+We think it’s a fantastic time to explore the city’s arts & culture scene with booming theatres and art galleries.
 There are also plenty of unique seasonal events set against the backdrop of the golden trees.

 Winter

 Winter in Portland is wet, with around 6 inches of rain at the height of the season.
-If you want to visit Portland for outdoor adventures, it’s not an ideal time of the year.
+If you want to visit Portland for outdoor adventures, we don’t think it’s an ideal time of the year.

 Winter

-While not a white winter wonderland like other US cities, you can still have a lovely time in Portland during the colder months.
-Make the most of the cozy hospitality in craft breweries and social coffee shops.
+While not a white winter wonderland like other US cities, we still bet you could have a lovely time exploring Portland during the colder months.
+In our opinion, this is a good season to make the most of the city’s cozy hospitality in craft breweries and social coffee shops.

 By month